splunk/ponydocs/INSTALL.md

 	[[Category:V:productShortName:1.0]]
 	```

-* Note the use of the Category tag inside the TOC, which should have been auto-populated when the page was created.
+* Note the Category tag inside the TOC, which was auto-populated when the page was created.
-	* This will ensure the TOC is linked to version 1.0.
+	* This will ensure the TOC is linked to Version 1.0.
-* You must have this category tag present in order for the TOC to properly render for that version.
+* You must have this category tag present in order for the TOC to properly render for that Version.
-* You must have at least one Section Header before the first topic tag, and all topic tags must be unordered list items.
+* You must have at least one Section Header before the first Topic tag, and all Topic tags must be unordered list items.
-* When you save the edit to your first TOC page, links to your new topics will automatically be created.
+* When you save the edit to your first TOC page, links to your new Topics will automatically be created.
-* Clicking on the topic in the TOC page will take you to the new topic, which you'll be able to edit with your new content.
+* Clicking on the Topic in the TOC page will take you to the new Topic, which you'll be able to edit with your new content.
-* Note that each new topic page is also auto-populated with a category tag (or tags).
+* Note that each new Topic page is also auto-populated with a category tag (or tags).

 This should get you started!
 Have fun!